Real World/Road Rules Challenge: Fresh Meat: After filming

 In October 2011, Starkman and Santucci were named in a lawsuit filed by fellow castmember Tonya Cooley, in which Cooley claimed that she was raped with a toothbrush while passed out from heavy drinking, during filming of season 18 of The Real World/Road Rules Challenge.
 The case was settled out of court on October 24, 2012.
 The details of the settlement have not been made public.
 Since then, Starkman got married and welcomed his first son.

 Casey Cooper and Ryan Kehoe were flown out to Argentina with the initial cast of The Challenge: All Stars to serve as alternates although both were sent home after not being used.
 Both Cooper and Kehoe were ultimately cast on the second season of The Challenge: All Stars.
 Shortly after her appearance on the reality competition series, Cooper announced her pregnancy, and married husband Kyle Toups on December 7, 2021.

 Death of Diem Brown

-During the filming of Fresh Meat, Diem Brown secretly revealed to her partner Derrick Kosinski and Aviv Melmed that she was diagnosed with ovarian cancer.
+During the filming of Fresh Meat, Diem Brown revealed to her partner Derrick Kosinski and Aviv Melmed that she was diagnosed with ovarian cancer.
 During the Fresh Meat reunion show in 2006, MTV donated $5,000 to her then-charity organization liveforthechallenge.
 In June 2012, after six years of remission, she announced that she was diagnosed with cancer for a second time.
 Shortly after successful completion of chemotherapy in February 2013, she competed in The Challenge: Rivals II.
-However, one year later, while filming her eighth (and final) challenge, Battle of the Exes II in Panama, she collapsed on set and was immediately air-lifted to a New York-area hospital, where she was subsequently diagnosed with cancer for a third time, though she kept it hidden for two months prior to filming.
+One year later, while filming The Challenge: Battle of the Exes II in Panama, she collapsed on set and was air-lifted to a New York-area hospital, where she was subsequently diagnosed with cancer for a third time, though she kept it hidden for two months prior to filming.
 Brown died on November 14, 2014, at the age of 34.

-Subsequent challenges

-Challenges in bold indicate the challenger was a finalist on the Challenge.